omgmog/omgmog.github.com/_posts/2012-08-15-finally-a-post-about-the-nexus-7.md

 ---
 layout: post
 title: "Finally, a post about the Nexus 7"
-tags: ["android", "consumerism", "chrome", "dropbox", "gadgets", "hardware", "software"]
+tags: ["consumerism", "review", "hardware", "android"]
 ---
 I've been putting this post off, and it has been hard.
 I usually like to declare my love for a new gadget just moments or hours after unboxing it; I've had a lot of tablets over the past couple of years that I've done that with, only to later change my mind, so I thought I'd use the Nexus 7 for a little while and then splooge about how much I love it, here on my blog.